JonasMht/jonas_website/content/pro/_index.md

 ---
 title: "Professional"
-description: "Jonas Mehtali — PhD student in computer-assisted interventions at ICube Laboratory, University of Strasbourg."
+description: "PhD student in computer-assisted interventions at ICube Laboratory, University of Strasbourg."
 layout: "hub-pro"
 eyebrow: "ICube Laboratory · University of Strasbourg"
-tagline: "My research focuses on percutaneous thermal ablation: when a liver tumor outgrows what one needle can destroy, clinicians must plan multiple overlapping ablations — and local recurrence sits between 10 and 39% within five years.
-My PhD builds the planning loop that makes this fast, adaptive and usable in the OR."
+tagline: "Percutaneous thermal ablation treats liver tumors with needle-mounted heat.
+When one needle is not enough, clinicians must plan several overlapping ablations, and local recurrence reaches 10 to 39% within five years.
+My PhD builds the planning software that runs fast enough to use during the procedure."
 cells:
   - k: "Publications"
     v: "3"